Professional wrestling throws: Pumphandle slam

 The wrestler stands behind their opponent and bends them forward.
 One of the opponent's arms is pulled back between their legs and held, while the other arm is hooked (pumphandle).
 The attacking wrestler uses the hold to lift the opponent up over their shoulder, while over the shoulder the attacking wrestler would fall forward to slam the opponent against the mat back-first, normally the type of powerslam delivered is a front powerslam.
 The move can also see other variations of a powerslam used, particularly into a sidewalk slam position.
-Ben Davis and Titus Carell use the pumphandle slam as finishers, Davis uses an implant slam calling it The Plantation Punk Slam while Carell uses a spinning slam calling it Spinerella Slam.
-Rhea Ripley uses the move itself or a powerbomb version called "Riptide".
+Rhea Ripley uses the move itself or a powerbomb version called Riptide.

 Sitout pumphandle slam

 The wrestler lifts the opponent as with a pumphandle slam, but falls to a sitting position and drops the opponent between their legs as with a michinoku driver II.
-Kenta Kobashi also used this move as a finisher as well, but his looked more like a sitout Powerbomb but with a pumphandle, he called this move the Kentucky Bomb.
+Kenta Kobashi innovated the move and used it as a finisher, however his looked more like a sitout powerbomb but with a pumphandle; thus, he called this move the Kentucky Bomb.